'I was wrong': Photographer Daryl Aiden Yow apologises in response to plagiarism accusations

 SINGAPORE: Local photographer Daryl Aiden Yow on Thursday (Jun 21) made a public apology after allegations that some of his works were plagiarised sparked an Internet storm.

-In an Instagram post, the Singapore-based photographer said the outrage against him was "justified", and that he accepted "full responsibility" for his actions.
+In an Instagram post, he said the outrage against him was "justified", and that he accepted "full responsibility" for his actions.

-"I was wrong to have claimed that stock images and other people’s work were my own," said Mr Yow.
+"I was wrong to have claimed that stock images and other people’s work were my own," said Mr Yow, who bills himself as a lifestyle and travel photographer.
 "I was also wrong to have used false captions that misled my followers and those who viewed my images."

 "Having marketed myself as a photographer, I fell far short of what was expected of me and disappointed those who believed - or wanted to believe - in me.
 For all of that, I apologise."